Software Engineering

 Repo-level coding instructions

-A team adds a CLAUDE.md file to the repository so AI can implement new features while consistently following the project's architecture, naming, and error-handling rules.
+A team adds a CLAUDE.md or AGENTS.md file to the repository so AI can implement new features while consistently following the project's architecture, naming, commands, and error-handling rules.

 Need Help Implementing AI in Your Organization?